Operation Agatha: Operation

 On June 29, Operation Agatha began; it lasted until July 1.
 Curfews were imposed throughout Palestine, low-flying planes circled Jerusalem, roadblocks were put up, trains were flagged down and passengers were evacuated and escorted home.
 Special licenses were required for the operations of emergency vehicles.
 British troops and police raided the Jewish Agency headquarters in Jerusalem, the Jewish Agency office in Tel Aviv and other Jewish institutions such as the Women's International Zionist Organization and the Histadrut.
 A total of 27 Jewish settlements in Palestine were searched, and the residents of these settlements sometimes put up fierce resistance.
 Four Jews were killed resisting British searches.
 Mass arrests of Jewish leaders and Haganah members were carried out.
 A total of 2,718 people were arrested, including four members of the Jewish Agency Executive, seven Haganah officers, and nearly half of the Palmach's fighting force.
-However, a Haganah intelligence warning allowed most Haganah commanders to evade arrest, including David Ben-Gurion, as he was in Paris at the time.
+However, a Haganah intelligence warning allowed most Haganah commanders to evade arrest.
+David Ben-Gurion was not arrested as he was in Paris at the time.

-Searches of Jewish settlements uncovered 15 arms caches, including one of the Haganah's three central arsenals at Kibbutz Yagur, where more than 300 rifles, some 100 2-inch mortars, more than 400,000 bullets, some 5,000 grenades and 78 revolvers were confiscated.
+Searches of Jewish settlements uncovered 15 arms caches, including one of the Haganah's three central arsenals at Kibbutz Yagur, where 325 rifles, 425,000 bullets, 96 2-inch mortars, 5,200 mortar shells, 5,000 grenades and 78 revolvers were confiscated.
 The arms were displayed at a press conference, and all of the men of Yagur were arrested.

 The searches were resisted by large swathes of the Jewish population, many of whom were Holocaust survivors.
 Roadblocks were constructed and British troops were attacked while conducting searches.
 Some Jews conducted lie-ins to prevent the movement of military trucks, and others publicly displayed their concentration camp tattoos to the British in order to try to elicit their sympathy.
 A few British soldiers exacerbated the tense atmosphere by shouting "Heil Hitler" and scrawling swastikas on walls while they conducted searches.